ISISComputingGroup/ibex_developers_manual/Web-Dashboard.md

 ## Deployment
 To add a new EPICS instrument to the web dashboard the following is required:
 * Add the instrument hostname to NDX_INSTS or ALL_INSTS within JSON_bourne\webserver.py
-* Add a link to the main page of the dataweb to IbexDataweb/default.html?Instrument=_instname_
+* Add a link to the main page of the dataweb to IbexDataweb/default.html?instrument=_instname_
-* Restart JSON_bourne on extweb
+* Restart JSON_bourne on extweb (It is running as a service)